Plutonomicon/plutarch-plutus/docs/TYPECLASSES.md

 > Note: The constructor ordering in `PVehicle` matters!
 If you used [`makeIsDataIndexed`](https://playground.plutus.iohkdev.io/doc/haddock/plutus-tx/html/PlutusTx.html#v:makeIsDataIndexed) on `Vehicle` to assign an index to each constructor - the Plutarch type's constructors must follow the same indexing order.
 >
 > In this case, `PFourWheeler` is at the 0th index, `PTwoWheeler` is at the 1st index, and `PImmovableBox` is at the 3rd index.
-Thus, the corresponding `makeIsDataIndexed` usage should be-
+Thus, the corresponding `makeIsDataIndexed` usage should be:
 >
 > ```hs
 > PlutusTx.makeIsDataIndexed ''FourWheeler [('FourWheeler,0),('TwoWheeler,1),('ImmovableBox,2)]